portfolio-performance/portfolio-help/docs/en/concepts/irr-example.md

   + A deposit for each buy is necessary, otherwise a `minus infinity IRR` could occur because of the very large negative deposit accounts.

   + Dividends and sell transactions are retained in a deposit account and keep contributing to the IRR.
+The valuation date for these cashflows is at the end of the reporting period.

   + PP calculates a "Pooled IRR".